Yeshey/SignLanguageDetection_TenserFlow_RaspberryPi/README.md

 Project to deploy a Machine Learning Model on a Rasberry Pi

+# setup
+- run the `firstTimeSetup.py` script to download the dataset and the pre-trained-model

 ## Notes

 - See Nvidia available memory in linux with `watch -n 0.1 nvidia-smi`